-Since his appointed to the Senate of Canada in January 2013, he has been committed to advancing the interests and rights of seniors, youth and migrants, and to promoting economic growth and job creation for generations to come.
-He has also been involved in various initiatives that celebrate the rich ethnic, religious, and cultural diversity.
+Since his appointment to the Senate of Canada in January 2013, Senator Oh has been committed to advancing the interests and rights of vulnerable groups, including seniors, youth and migrants, and to promoting economic growth and job creation for generations to come.
+He has also been involved in various initiatives that celebrate the rich ethnic, religious, and cultural diversity of Canada.

 Today, Senator Oh is member of the Standing Senate Committees on Foreign Affairs and International Trade, Agriculture and Forestry, and National Finance.
 He is the Vice-Chair of the Canada-China Legislative Association and of the Canada-Japan Inter-Parliamentary Group in addition to a member of the Canada-Europe Parliamentary Association, the Canadian Section of ParlAmericas and Canada-United States Inter-Parliamentary Group.
 He has also held executive positions in a number of parliamentary friendship groups including the Canada-Bulgaria, Canada-Indonesia, Canada-Malaysia, Canada-Nordic-Baltic, Canada-Peru and Canada-Singapore.

 Over the years, Senator Oh has been awarded with several distinctions.
 He received the Robert Boyne Memorial Award by the Peel Regional Police in 2007 and the prestigious Citation for Citizenship by the Government of Canada in 2008.
 In 2010, Senator Oh became the first Chinese-Canadian to receive a tribute dinner by the Community Living Foundation of Mississauga in 26 years.